 I arrived at the lounge and was approached by an attendant.
 "May I escort you to The Private Room?" she asked.

-I followed her past what seemed to be 50-60 people in the Business Class lounge.
+I followed her past what seemed to be about 50 people in the Business Class lounge.
 She walked noticeably fast, seemingly afraid that I would be disgusted by the presence of the working class.
 Here I was transferred to another attendant who walked me through the First Class lounge, and then through a set of automatic sliding double doors before being transferred to yet another attendant.